Setting up a Guitar

 2. Set the Input Type to Shortcut

-3. Set the next Input TYpe to Digital Pin Input
+3. Set the next Input Type to Digital Pin Input

-4. Click on the first Find Pin button, and then press the start button on the guitar.
+5. Click on the first Find Pin button, and then press the start button on the guitar.
 If you have wired everything correctly, the tool should detect the pin.

-5. Click on the second Find Pin button, and then press the select button on the guitar.
+6. Click on the second Find Pin button, and then press the select button on the guitar.
 If you have wired everything correctly, the tool should detect the pin and the icon for the home button should now light up whenever both start and select is pressed.

 Joystick